seiszhang/ucerf3-etas-results/2019_08_20-ComCatM7p1_ci38457511_28DaysAfter_PointSources-noSpont-full_td-scale1.14/README.md

 These plots compare simulated sequences with data from ComCat.
 All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file.

-Last updated at 2020/03/20 14:39:52 UTC, 230.5 days after the simulation start time.
+Last updated at 2020/03/28 06:35:51 UTC, 34 weeks after the simulation start time.

-Total matching ComCat events found: 333
+Total matching ComCat events found: 339

 ### ComCat Magnitude-Number Distributions
 *[(top)](#table-of-contents)*